A Comparison between the Metric Dimension and Zero Forcing Number of Trees and Unicyclic Graphs: Introduction

 The notion of a zero forcing set, as well as the associated zero forcing number, of a simple graph was introduced in~\cite{AIM} to bound the minimum rank for numerous families of graphs.
 Let each vertex of a graph $G=(V(G), E(G))$ be given one of two colors, dubbed ``black" and ``white" by convention.
 Let $S$ denote the (initial) set of black vertices of $G$.
 The \emph{color-change rule} converts the color of a vertex from white to black if the white vertex $u_2$ is the only white neighbor of a black vertex $u_1$; we say that $u_1$ forces $u_2$, which we denote by $u_1 \rightarrow u_2$.
 And a sequence, $u_1 \rightarrow u_2 \rightarrow \cdots \rightarrow u_{i} \rightarrow u_{i+1} \rightarrow \cdots \rightarrow u_t$, obtained through iterative applications of the color-change rule is called a \emph{forcing chain}.
 Note that, at each step of the color change, there may be two or more vertices capable of forcing the same vertex.
 The set $S$ is said to be \emph{a zero forcing set} of $G$ if all vertices of $G$ will be turned black after finitely many applications of the color-change rule.
 The \emph{zero forcing number} of $G$, denoted by $Z(G)$, is the minimum of $|S|$ over all zero forcing sets $S \subseteq V(G)$.
+It is known that computing the zero forcing number of a graph is an NP-hard problem (see~\cite{Zhard1, Zhard2}).
 Zero forcing parameter has been heavily studied; for surveys, see \cite{ZFsurvey, ZFsurvey2}.
-For more on zero forcing parameter in graphs, see \cite{pathcover, min-degree, iteration, Z+e, ZGbar, proptime}.\\
+For more on zero forcing parameter in graphs, see \cite{pathcover, min-degree, iteration, Z+e, ZGbar, proptime}.